vijishmadhavan/Light-Up/README.md

 ### [Self-Attention Generative Adversarial Network](https://arxiv.org/abs/1805.08318)

+-Generator is pretrained U-Net

-This has been modified to have spectral normalization along with self attention.
+-This has been modified to have spectral normalization along with self attention.

 **Note**: Perceptual Loss (or Feature Loss) based on VGG16--(Thanks to #Fast.ai)